Kelham Hall: 20th-century history

-The Manners-Sutton family then ran into financial difficulties and the Hall was sold to the Society of the Sacred Mission in 1903 and run as a theological college.
+The Manners-Sutton family then ran into financial difficulties and the Hall was sold to the Anglican Society of the Sacred Mission in 1903 and run as a theological college.
 It was occupied by military forces during World War I. The Great Chapel "was dedicated in 1928 and was a masterpiece.
 It was almost square with a great central dome, (62 feet across and 68 ft high), the second largest concrete dome in England.
 A few visitors said it reminded them of Stonehenge – massive, austere and mysterious."

 A bronze sculpture, known as 'the Kelham Rood', depicting Christ on the Cross accompanied by figures of St John and the Virgin Mary was commissioned from the English sculptor Charles Sargeant Jagger to adorn the chapel in 1927, and was completed in 1929.
 "The main accommodation building at the front of the Hall was completed in 1939 to house the Monks and the theological students but its first occupants were a garrison of the 'Blues' cavalry and also Texas and Oklahoma oil men who were involved in drilling for oil at the nearby Eakring oilfield."
 The Hall was again occupied by military personnel during World War II.

 The Society of the Sacred Mission theological college closed in 1972 due to declining numbers.
 The chapel was desanctified.

 In 1973, the Hall became the head office of Newark and Sherwood District Council.
-Jagger's Kelham Rood sculpture was removed and re-erected at Willen Priory in Milton Keynes, where it stood in the garden until 2003 when it underwent restoration and was moved to the Church of St John the Divine, Kennington, in London.
+Jagger's Kelham Rood sculpture was removed and re-erected at Society of the Sacred Mission's Willen Priory in Milton Keynes, where it stood in the garden until 2003 when it underwent restoration and was moved to the Church of St John the Divine, Kennington, in London.